kfurtun/wearables-ecommerce-platform/README.md

 ## Introduction

 This is a web app that gives users an unique shopping experience.
 Users can pick desired products, add them into bag and complete their orders in very easy steps.
+The app has been desinged responsive so user can use it either on the web or mobile.
 ## Built with

 - React Native